hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

 * `friendly_name` - (Optional) A descriptive name for the table.

 * `labels` - (Optional) A mapping of labels to assign to the resource.

+* `field` (Optional) - A nested configuration block (described below) defining a field in the table's schema.
+Multiple `field` arguments are supported.

 * `schema` - (Optional) A JSON schema for the table.